 Move For Hunger’s Season of Giving Food Drive

-More than 9.4 million families are currently struggling with putting food on the table, and with the pandemic, the numbers are growing.
+More than 42 million Americans are currently struggling to put food on the table, and with the pandemic, the numbers are growing.
 Spread some holiday cheer by holding a food drive in your neighborhood.
 Enlist your kids to create and distribute flyers to encourage friends, family, and neighbors to donate non-perishable items like instant potatoes, canned vegetables, gravy, cake mix, pie filling, and hot chocolate.
 Celebrate the season of giving and show your kids that it can be fun to help others—it’s a win-win.